oceanboy-3141/Token-game-1/README.md

 ## 🎮 Getting Started Tips

 ### First-Time Players
+1. **Visit the Web Interface**: Open `http://localhost:5000` after running `python app.py`
-1. **Start with the Tutorial**: Meet Tokky the Token and learn the basics
+2. **Try the Tutorial**: Complete the interactive tutorial to understand the game mechanics
-2. **Try Synonym Hunt**: Begin with the classic mode to understand token relationships
+3. **Start with Synonym Hunt**: Begin with the classic mode to understand token relationships
-3. **Explore Categories**: Pick your favorite semantic category (emotions work great!)
+4. **Explore Categories**: Pick your favorite semantic category (emotions work great!)
-4. **Use Hints Wisely**: The three-tab hint system teaches as you play
+5. **Use Hints Wisely**: The three-tab hint system teaches as you play
-5. **Track Progress**: Check your achievements and leaderboard position
+6. **Track Progress**: Check your achievements and leaderboard position

 ### For Educators
 - **Demo Mode**: Use Speed Mode for quick classroom demonstrations